SWIFTSIM/emulator/docs/source/emulator_analysis/index.rst

 .. image:: hyperparameters.png

-This method is a lot slower to the default hyperparameter optimisation, and may take some time to compute.
-The main take away from plots like this is to see whether the hyperparameters are converged, and whether they agree with the simpler optimisation step.
+This method is a lot slower than the default hyperparameter optimisation, and may take some time to compute.
+The main take away from plots like this is to see whether the hyperparameters are converged, and whether they are consistent with the faster optimisation method.